 SI Leaders have excellent listening, administrative and organizational skills, a proven track record of outstanding class attendance and performance, and the ability to communicate effectively with peers, staff, and faculty.

 How to Apply

 We recommend attending an SI Information Session if possible.
 If you are interested in applying, please click here.
 If you have any questions, please contact Stephanie Haynes, email@example.com.

-The Academic Support Center provides services for all RIT and RIT/NTID supported Baccalaureate and Graduate degree-seeking students.
+The Academic Success Center provides services for all RIT and RIT/NTID supported Baccalaureate and Graduate degree-seeking students.
 In addition, NTID’s Pre-Baccalaureate and AS (2+2), students can also access ASC services and should first discuss the services and options with their NTID Counselor/Academic Advisor.
 Students enrolled in other NTID associates degree program (AAS or AOS) should first seek support from the NTID's Counseling and Academic Advising Services office to determine what university support services would be appropriate.

 Follow us on

 Monroe Hall, Room 2080 585-475-6682 (Phone) firstname.lastname@example.org